-3.4.4) Controls and Procedures
+3.4.4) Controls and Procedures applicable to the years 2014, 2013 and 2012

-The Company, through its administration area, has established adequate policies and procedures for internal control purposes in order to assure reasonable security; that all operations are carried out registered and informed in compliance with such policies established according to the IFRS regulations and their criteria.
+The Company, through its administration area, has established adequate policies and procedures for internal control purposes in order to assure reasonable security; that all operations are carried out registered and informed in compliance with such policies established according to the regulations and criteria of IFRS for years 2014 and 2013 and to MFRS for year 2012.
 The Company considers that it's leading technological information platform, along with its organizational structure, offer the tools and skills necessary to apply such policies and procedures correctly.
 Likewise, the Company has established and periodically applies internal auditing procedures to its different operational workflows.